 One for the fans

 Unfortunately, this very fact makes Shenmue III a hard sell to newcomers.
 To those that have never played the first two Shenmue games, or have little interested in the legacy of this series for our beloved pastime, this game will hold almost zero appeal.
-Several early reviews confirm that newcomers just weren’t feeling it.
+Several early reviews left little doubt that modern players just weren’t feeling it.

 - Pure fan service